grafana/k6-docs/docs/sources/k6/v0.55.x/results-output/real-time/cloud.md

 ## Advanced settings

-A few [environment variables](https://grafana.com/docs/k6/<K6_VERSION>/using-k6/environment-variables) can control how k6 streams results with `-o cloud`.
+A few [environment variables](https://grafana.com/docs/k6/<K6_VERSION>/using-k6/environment-variables) can control how k6 streams results with `k6 cloud run script.js --local-execution`.

 When streaming, k6 will collect all data and send it to the cloud in batches.